Although the definition of temperature is simple and concise, you can explain what the temperature is in a more extensive way:

-Nearly everyone uses the Celsius scale (° C) for the measurement of most temperatures.
-The temperature variation from one degree to the next on a Celsius scale is the same as on a Kelvin scale.
-The difference between the Celsius and Kelvin scales is in the setting of their null point: in the Celsius area the 0 ° C corresponds to the freezing point of the water.
-This temperature expired in the scale Kelvin corresponds to the 273,15 kelvins (273,15 K).
-The nucleus point of the Kelvin scale, the 0 kelvins, corresponds to the minimum temperature theoretically a body could reach.
-Colder than 0 kelvins you're impossible.
+Almost everyone uses the Celsius scale (° C) for the measurement of most temperatures.
+The temperature variation between one degree and the next in a Celsius scale is the same variation as in a Kelvin scale.
+The difference between the Celsius and Kelvin scales is in the fixation of its null point: in the Celsius scale the 0ºC correspond to the freezing point of water.
+This temperature expressed in the kelvin scale corresponds to 273.15 kelvins (273.15 K).
+The zero point of the Kelvin scale, the 0 kelvin, corresponds to the minimum temperature at which a body could theoretically reach.
+Colder than the 0 kelvin is impossible.

 For practical purposes of measuring temperature within the fields of science, the International System of Units (SI) defines a scale and a unit for thermodynamic temperature based on the triple point of water.
-The triple point is one in which the solid state, the liquid state and the gaseous state of a substance coexist in equilibrium.
+The triple point is that in which the solid state, the liquid state and the gaseous state of a substance coexist in equilibrium.
 It is defined with a temperature and a vapor pressure.
 The triple point of water is a second easily reproducible reference point.

 Temperature and thermodynamics

 In order to determine the temperature of a system, it must be in thermodynamic equilibrium.
-The temperature can be considered to vary with position only if for each point there is a small area around it that can be treated as a thermodynamic system in equilibrium.
-In statistical thermodynamics, instead of particles we speak of degrees of freedom are spoken of instead of particles.
+It can be considered that the temperature varies with the position only if for each point there is a small area around it that can be treated as a thermodynamic system in equilibrium.
+In statistical thermodynamics, degrees of freedom are spoken of instead of particles.

 When two systems are in thermal equilibrium they have the same temperature.
-The extension of this principle as an equivalence relation between several systems justifies basically the use of the thermometer and establishes the principles of its construction to measure the temperature.
+The extension of this principle as an equivalence relation between several systems basically justifies the use of the thermometer and establishes the principles of its construction for its measurement.
 Although the zero law of thermodynamics would allow the empirical definition of many temperature scales, the second law of thermodynamics selects a single definition as the preferred one: absolute temperature, known as thermodynamic temperature.

-This function corresponds to the variation of the internal energy with respect to the changes in the entropy of a system.
-Its natural, intrinsic or zero point origin is absolute zero, where the entropy of any system is minimal.
+This function corresponds to the variation of the internal energy with respect to changes in the entropy of a system.
+Its natural, intrinsic or zero point is the absolute zero, where the entropy of any system is minimal.
 Although this is the absolute minimum temperature described by the model, the third law of thermodynamics postulates that absolute zero can not be reached by any physical system.